- WHAT IS A PALMETTO BUG?

 As good as roach gel works, its generally smart to spray the baseboards and other rooms of the home to insure the problem doesn’t spread.
 But what should be used?

-DON’T USE THE CYPERMETHRIN listed above.
-This concentrate is only for outside the home.
-Remember, its extremely repellent which is not good for use inside the home.
+DON’T USE THE BITHOR listed above.
+This concentrate is best for roaches outside the home.
+Remember, its initial impact is to repel and flush which we don’t want to do inside the home.
+Outside this is desired but not inside.

 But what we know works well on Palmetto bugs inside living areas is a non repellent spray.
 And the best non repellent on the market for cockroaches is ORTHENE WP.
 This product won’t be detected by foraging roaches so they’ll readily walk over the chemical and in the process, pick up a lethal dose and die.
 Orthene is the pest control industries “go to” product for tough cockroach problems and when mixed with GENTROL EC, the BEST COCKROACH SPRAY available.
 Period.